ceever/PCManFM-Qt-Context-Menu/README.md

 **"Image / video ..."/menu_image.desktop:**

 *exif_info.sh*:
-* Exracts the EXIF information of a image or video and shows it in a copyable windows.
+* Exracts the EXIF information of a image, video or audio file, and shows it in a copyable windows.

 *rename_datetime.sh*:
 * The code is probably not perfect (especially relying on python), but it has worked for me until now and I was too lazy to adjust it.